shopware/docs/guides/hosting/infrastructure/message-queue.md

 ## Overview

 ::: warning
-Parts of this guide refer to the `async_low_priority` queue which is only available in version 6.5.7.0 and above.
+Parts of this guide refer to the `low_priority` queue which is only available in version 6.5.7.0 and above.
 Configuring the messenger to consume this queue will fail, if it does not exist.
 :::

 Shopware uses the Symfony Messenger component and Enqueue to handle asynchronous messages.
 This allows tasks to be processed in the background.
 Thus, tasks can be processed independently of timeouts or system crashes.
 By default, tasks in Shopware are stored in the database and processed via the browser as long as you are logged into the Administration.
 This is a simple and fast method for the development process, but not recommended for production systems.
 With multiple users logged into the Administration, this can lead to a high CPU load and interfere with the smooth execution of PHP FPM.